Aazat/samples/README.md

-# samples
-Guides/notes and scripts for using tensorflow for Data Preprocessing, Model Training etc
+# Guides/notes and scripts for using tensorflow for Data Preprocessing, Model Training etc